basham/swit-workshop-writing/slides.md

 - Know your target audience

 Notes:
 If writing for general audiences, then writing should be at a middle school reading level.
-This is achieved primarily by using short words that are common and short sentences.
+This is achieved by using short words that are common.
 If it is a name or title, then that doesn't need to be altered.
 Short sentences also help.

 Reducing the reading level is a way to help readers with cognitive impairments or those in which English is not their primary language.

 There are readability tests that can be used to help reduce the reading level.
 They are predictions not guarantees of how understandable any given text is.

-However, if you know your audience, as we've already discussed, then you should know how to write to them, using the language they know.
+However, if you know your audience, as we've already discussed, then you should know how to write for them, using the language they know.
 If your audience is alumni, you know they have a college reading level, and they will have the experience of going through an academic institution.